tomlatham/mpags-day-3-imawby/README.md

 If no input file is supplied, `mpags-cipher` will wait for user input from the keyboard until RETURN followed by CTRL-D are pressed.
-It will then echo the input to stdout or write it to the file supplied with the `-o` option.
+It will then echo the output to stdout or write it to the file supplied with the `-o` option.

 To ensure the input text can be used with the character sets known to